Questions and Answers about Stormwater

 Is the stormwater fee affected by the amount of rain?

-No. The stormwater fee funds ongoing maintenance and improvements to the storm drainage infrastructure.
+No. The stormwater fee funds ongoing maintenance and improvements to the drainage infrastructure.
 These items are not affected by the amount of rain.

 All stormwater fees are used to improve and maintain the stormwater system; however, some projects will be financed from outside sources such as bonds.